kamilburda/gimp-export-layers/DEVELOPMENT.md

     <body>

-* Limit the first line to 70 characters*.
-Recommended length is 50 characters.
+* Limit the first line to 80 characters*.
+Strive for brevity and clarity.
 * Do not end the first line with a period*.
 * Begin the header with a verb in the imperative.
 * Begin the header with a capital letter*.